NickBwalley/NickBwalley/readme.md

 # Hello Folks <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-# 👋 Hi, I’m Nick Bwalley

-I’m a **Full-Stack Software Engineer turned AI Engineer** with **5+ years of experience** building intelligent and scalable solutions.
-My focus is on creating **AI-powered applications** and **custom automation tools** that streamline operations, cut inefficiencies, and enable organizations to focus on growth and revenue.
+I’m Nick Bwalley a **Full-Stack Software Engineer turned AI Engineer** with **5+ years of experience** building intelligent and scalable solutions.
+My focus is on creating **AI-powered SaaS applications** and **custom automation tools** that streamline operations, cut inefficiencies, and enable organizations to focus on growth and revenue.

----

 ## 🤖 AI Engineering
 I specialize in designing and deploying: